What is a 3-Way Match?

 Once the system is implemented, the process is as follows.

-- Purchasing creates a PO as usual and the PO information is used by the SaaS provider’s AP matching automation solution.
+- Procurement creates a PO as usual and the PO information is used by the SaaS provider’s AP matching automation solution.

-- When goods are received, the person receiving the goods opens up the PO in your PO or ERP system and checks off the goods received by PO line.
-This receipt against the PO is then passed to the provider’s AP matching automation solution
+- When goods are received, the person receiving the goods opens up the PO in your PO or ERP system and checks off the goods received by the PO, line by line.
+This receipt against the PO is then passed to the provider’s AP matching automation solution.

 Exceptions become the “exception” not the rule

 In cases where shipments are split or multiple PO’s are used for a single invoice, a best-in-class AP automated workflow system will attempt to reconcile these scenarios and auto-complete the invoice when the matching rules are met.
 When that cannot be accomplished, then the invoice is again routed through the pre-designated exception process for final validation and approval.

 Matching all three documents manually is very time and labor intensive and can lead to delays in invoice processing and an increase in processing costs.
 Since an automated matching and workflow solution has all the matching rules within the system, it has the capacity to immediately recognize exceptions and route for resolution automatically.
 Ultimately, this matching streamlines the next step…payments.
 When companies adopt electronic payments or e-payments, the flow of invoices through the approval process should become seamless.
-By having invoices come in electronically as data through e-invoicing, by establishing matching rules and exception handling workflows, the AP department realizes cost and time savings that go straight to the company’s bottom line.
+By having invoices come in electronically as data through e-invoicing and by establishing matching rules and exception handling workflows, the AP department realizes cost and time savings that go straight to the company’s bottom line.